-Under the terms and subject to the conditions in an underwriting agreement to be dated the date of this prospectus, the underwriters named below, for whom Morgan Stanley & Co.
-LLC, BofA Securities, Inc. and SVB Leerink LLC are acting as representatives, will severally agreed to purchase, and we will agree to sell to them, severally, the number of shares indicated below:
+Under the terms and subject to the conditions in an underwriting agreement dated the date of this prospectus, the underwriters named below severally agreed to purchase, and we agreed to sell to them, severally, the number of shares indicated below:

 Name Number of Shares

 Morgan Stanley & Co.
-LLC
+LLC 1,800,000

-BofA Securities, Inc.
+BofA Securities, Inc. 1,530,000

-SVB Leerink LLC
+SVB Leerink LLC 1,170,000

-Total:
+Total: 4,500,000

-The underwriters and the representatives are collectively referred to as the "underwriters" and the "representatives," respectively.
-The underwriters will offer the shares of common stock subject to their acceptance of the shares from us and subject to prior sale.
-The underwriting agreement will provide that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
-The underwriters will be obligated to take and pay for all of the shares of common stock offered by this prospectus if any such shares are taken.
-However, the underwriters will not be required to take or pay for the shares covered by the underwriters' over-allotment option described below.
+The underwriters are collectively referred to as the "underwriters".
+The underwriters are offering the shares of common stock subject to their acceptance of the shares from us and subject to prior sale.
+The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
+The underwriters are obligated to take and pay for all of the shares of common stock offered by this prospectus if any such shares are taken.
+However, the underwriters are not be required to take or pay for the shares covered by the underwriters' over-allotment option described below.

-The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$ per share under the public offering price.
-After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$0.672 per share under the public offering price.
+After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the underwriters.

-We will grant to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 675,000 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.

 The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of common stock.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 675,000 shares of common stock.

-To otal

-Per Share No Exercise Full Exercise

-Public offering price \$ \$ \$

-Underwriting discounts and commissions to be paid by us

-Proceeds, before expenses, to us \$ \$ \$
+Total Per Share No Exercise Full Exercise Public offering price \$ 16.00 \$ 72,000,000 \$ 82,800,000 Underwriting discounts and commissions to be paid by $\mathrm{us}^{(1)}$ 1.12 5,040,000 5,796,000 Proceeds, before expenses, to us \$ 14.88 \$ 66,960,000 \$ 77,004,000